LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 You are now able to connect to the database as the FHIRSERVER user using only the API key created above.

+#### Using Db2 Auth

+1. On the Db2 Resource, click `Manage`

+2. Click `Open Console`

+3. Click Administration > User Management

+4. Click Add User, and enter the user details with a sufficiently complex password.
+Set the `User Privilege` as `User`.

+5. Save these details for the datasource.xml.

 ### **Testing the connection**

 The [Db2 driver](https://repo1.maven.org/maven2/com/ibm/db2/jcc/11.5.0.0/jcc-11.5.0.0.jar) is able to execute a connectivity test to check the configuration of the combo of API-key/Service-Id/Db2-User-Id.